 Greetings & Welcome!

-On behalf of myself, Father Seraphim, Deacon Joseph, our lay leadership, our Festival Committee, and the families of our Parish, we welcome you to the 2023 Roseville Greek Festival.
+On behalf of Father Stephen, Father Lukas, Deacon Joseph, our lay leadership, our Festival Committee, and the families of our Parish, we welcome you to the 2025 Roseville Greek Festival.
 Our stewards have gathered with grateful hearts on this weekend closest to the Feast of Saints Joachim and Anna (September 9), the blessed parents of Mary, the Birthgiver of Jesus, to whom we give all glory.
-Our festival is then a panigiri, which is a Greek word for a centuries-old, traditional festival held in Greek villages, which celebrates a holy man or woman of antiquity.
-This weekend is, first and foremost then, a celebration of our timeless love for our Patroness, Saint Anna, and the Orthodox Christian Faith, as well as that of our Mediterranean roots from which our parish was birthed, and finally, about our Roseville community in which we are so lovingly and blessedly situated within as well.
+Our festival is then a panigiri, a Greek word for a centuries-old, traditional festival held in Greek villages that celebrates a holy man or woman of antiquity.
+This weekend is, first and foremost, a celebration of our timeless love for our Patroness, Saint Anna, and the Orthodox Christian faith, as well as our Mediterranean roots from which our parish was born, and finally, about our Roseville community where we are so lovingly and blessedly situated.

-The support of our stewards and patrons has allowed our Festival to grow in numbers and notoriety.
-Over the past twenty-five years, we’ve been blessed to assist numerous charities, including the Tommy Apostolos Fund, the Sacramento Crisis Nursery, the Receiving Home, Saint Vincent de Paul, Roseville Home Start, Trinity Children & Family Services, and the families of deployed soldiers.
-These beneficiaries are in addition to those funds, ministries, and charities supported by our community throughout the year – Scholarship Funds, Hellenic College and Holy Cross Greek Orthodox School of Theology, the University of St. Katherine, St. Basil Academy, International Orthodox Christian Charities (IOCC), the St. Anna Benevolence Fund, the Food Basket Program, Coats for Kids, Camp AGAPE/Kids n Cancer, St. Nicholas Ranch and Retreat Center, Orthodox Christian Mission Center (OCMC), Campus Ministries, the parishes of St. Anna in Nairobi, Kenya and Mount Kenya, Kenya, and two monasteries!
-This year, some of our festival proceeds will again benefit our philanthropies, including the Tommy Apostolos Fund, which has provided warm winter school clothes and backpacks to underprivileged children in the Roseville community since 1990.
+The support from our stewards and patrons has allowed our Festival to expand in size and reputation.
+Over the past quarter of a century, we have been fortunate to assist many charities, including the Tommy Apostolos Fund, the Sacramento Crisis Nursery, the Receiving Home, Saint Vincent de Paul, Roseville Home Start, Trinity Children & Family Services, and the families of deployed airmen and soldiers.
+These beneficiaries are in addition to the funds, ministries, and charities our community supports throughout the year—such as Scholarship Funds, Hellenic College and Holy Cross Greek Orthodox School of Theology, the University of St. Katherine, St. Basil Academy, International Orthodox Christian Charities (IOCC), the St. Anna Benevolence Fund, the Food Basket Program, Coats for Kids, Camp AGAPE/Kids 'n Cancer, St. Nicholas Ranch and Retreat Center, Orthodox Christian Mission Center (OCMC), campus ministries, the parishes of St. Anna in Nairobi, Kenya, and Mount Kenya, Kenya, mission efforts in Puerto Rico, an orphanage in Mexico, as well as two monasteries.
+This year, some of our festival proceeds will again support these charities, including the Tommy Apostolos Fund, which has been providing warm winter school clothes and backpacks to underprivileged children in the Roseville community since 1990.

-As I express my gratitude to the members of our parish for their tireless efforts in preparing for this annual festival and thank you once again for your attendance, I would be remiss were I not to invite you to join us for divine services that will be going on during this food festival as well.
-Following the lead of the Holy Disciple and Apostle Philip, I would say to all who attend our festival, please “Come and see!”
+As I thank the members of our parish for their tireless efforts in preparing for this annual festival, and once again thank you all for your attendance, I would be remiss if I did not invite you to join us for divine services during this food festival as well.
+Following the example of the Holy Disciple and Apostle Philip, I would like to say to everyone attending our festival, please, “Come and see!”

 Most Respectfully,